northgoingzax/DukesCalendar/README.md

 # DukesCalendar
 Source for the Dukes Lancaster Google Calendar scraping tool

+## About the Calendar
+The calendar scrapes the Dukes' website listing for all cinema activity for the month.
+Because the listing only includes start times, all films are set for 2 hours.
+The location is the link to the Duke's website where you can read more info.

 ## Using the calendar
 On a desktop
 1. Open the calendar